Lauren Drain Flaunts Pert Derriere In Backless Daisy Dukes: ‘All Smiles’

 “Are those bottomless daisy dukes?
 Hard work has paid off Lauren,” another added.

 Earlier this week, The Inquisitr shared that the model celebrated International Women’s Day with one of the hottest photos that she has ever posted on her page.
-The social media star’s body looked incredibly ripped in a green bikini that had a triangle top that dipped low into her chest, offering generous views of cleavage, paired with bottoms that had string like sides.
+The social media star’s body looked incredibly ripped in a green bikini that had a triangle top that dipped low into her chest, offering generous views of cleavage, paired with bottoms that were held by strings on the sides.
 That photo racked up a ton of attention as well.